Running Your First Scan¶

 osmedeus scan -f vuln -t example.com

-If you workflow is a URL or a list of URLs¶
+If your input is a URL or a list of URLs¶

 Example inputs: Your input is a file that includes a catalog of URLs or IP addresses, along with subdomains such as https://sub.example.com